xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 }
 ```

-You can verify if nagios find errors in your configuration files.
+A command can be used to check errors in your `*.cfg` configuration files before applying them.
 Here an example with the debian host created.

 ```bash
 /usr/local/nagios/bin/nagios -v /usr/local/nagios/etc/debian-hosts/debian-host.cfg
 ```

-Finishing by restarting Nagios to make changes take effect.
+Finishing by restarting Nagios system service to make changes take effect.

 ```sh
 systemctl restart nagios
 ```

+*(the configuration files used in the [overview](#overview) was made by me & available on my [Github](https://github.com/xeylou/nagios-introduction))*

 ### overview

-On the nagios web interface, the hosts are in the `Hosts` section.
+On the nagios web interface, the hosts status can be see in the `Hosts` section of the `Current Status`.

 ![](nagios-web-interface-screenshots/00.png)